WhitmanCS370/sp24-lab3/README.md

 * TeamActivities: Has the code files for the command line activity (cli_example.py), the simpleaudio activity (simpleaudio_test.py), and two sample .wav audio files in the sounds subfolder.

 ## Team Members
-Enter your names here
+Grant Didway
+Steven Lin

 ## Team Roles
 Who will start out as
-* DRIVER: Driver's name
+* DRIVER: Grant
-* NAVIGATOR: Navigator's name
+* NAVIGATOR: Steven

 You will switch halfway through the _SDX Ch.
 3_ activity.